 In subsequent periods the investment property is measured at fair value with any changes therein recognized in profit or loss.
+Furthermore, the acquisition costs are not part of the investment property's fair value.

 Property under construction that is intended for use as investment property is measured at fair value when its value can be reliably determined.
 Borrowing costs are not capitalized to investment property under construction measured at fair value.
 When the fair value cannot be reliably determined, investment property under construction is measured at the fair value of the land plus cost during the construction period until either construction is completed or its fair value becomes reliably determinable, whichever occurs earlier.